Character Formation in Modern Life: Strength, Structure, and Stability

 Communities stabilize around it.

-Strength is built through repetition — small daily decisions that accumulate into reliability.
+Small daily decisions accumulate into reliability.

 Structure: The Architecture of Stability